 The Best Afternoon Tea in York: The 5 Star Treatment

 This is luxury tea time at its best.
-At the recently refurbished Royal York Hotel you can enjoy your afternoon tea in the Garden Room, a light-filled dining room with views of the gardens and the York Minster beyond.
+I visited when the hotel was the Royal York, and although it has re-branded as the Principal York I hear it is just as delicious.
+Here you can enjoy your afternoon tea in the Garden Room, a light-filled dining room with views of the gardens and the York Minster beyond.
 Conveniently located in York city centre next to the train station, you can also treat yourself to an overnight stay here if your budget allows!

-The Royal York offers a selection of loose-leaf teas as well as the traditional Earl Grey (and hot chocolate), and you can upgrade your tea to include a glass of champagne to really push the boat out!
+The Principal York sources their tea from the Rare Tea Company, who supply the world’s best tea direct from farmers and their tea gardens, or you can upgrade your tea to include a glass of champagne to really push the boat out!

 The setting here is lovely, and the afternoon tea is served in stages; first came savoury nibbles – we had a smoked salmon mousse, a blue cheese scone and ham & leek tart before the waiter brought out our sandwiches and cakes.
 One of my favourite parts of this tea was the plain scone – we each had a plain and a fruit scone which was perfect for those who like to pick out my sultanas!

-For more information and bookings visit the website http://www.
+For more information and bookings visit the Principal York website

 Other Options for Afternoon Tea in York